cjxe/blog/_posts/how-to-steal-my-heart-and-approval-a-code-reviewers-dream/2023-10-14-how-to-steal-my-heart-and-approval-a-code-reviewers-dream.md

 # Conclusion

-We started the discussion with needing money to live and be happier.
-Then, we mentioned how to make money (e.g., solving problems), and what increases the monetary reward (e.g., the bigger the problem and the better the solution, the bigger the reward).
+We mentioned what increases the monetary reward (e.g., the bigger the problem and the better the solution, the bigger the reward).

 After finding the motivation to do bigger and better, we provided an example to find the origins of code review.
 Then, we went into detail on why code review is important, and the best practices that Google follows to maximise the reward.